Welcome to the Westcoast Community Resources Society (WCRS)

-- Assistance with accessing resources related to food security, housing, employment
+- Assistance with accessing resources related to food security, housing and employment

-- Navigating government websites and applications such as income tax, pension, disability, etc.
+- Navigating government websites and applications such as income tax, pension and disability

 - Referrals and information about community events, and other programs throughout west coast communities.